Armoury

 Under Maximilian, mobile and light artillery was developed, which was to revolutionise warfare in Europe.
 Thanks to its location between the theatres of war in northern Italy and Switzerland, Innsbruck was strategically ideally placed to not only house a camp but also the empire's arms production.
 Thanks to the facility, including early industrial production, the small town became the centre of the early modern armaments industry in the German-speaking world.

 The inner courtyard was enclosed by a two-storey, castle-like complex.
 There were several smaller work buildings around the main building.
 A moat surrounded the armoury until the 18th century.
 The armoury itself was the centre of a large industrial complex.
-The name Kohlstatt comes from the charcoal burners who were responsible for producing the coal that fuelled the ovens in the armoury.
-Unlike the peasant classes or the town's craftsmen organised in guilds, this was an early form of working class and their families.
-In addition to the simple labourers, technicians and foundrymen were also employed, highly qualified and sought-after key workers.
-The Sill Canal supplied water to the industrial plants in Kohlstaat, and the production site was connected to the town via the cobbled Silbergasse.
-A few kilometres further east, an extension to the armoury was set up from 1511 in today's Weyrerareal in Mühlau.
+A few kilometres to the east, an extension of the armoury was built from 1511 in what is now the Weyrer area in Mühlau.

 The armoury was an economic engine and important employer in the town.
 The early industrialisation that took place in Kohlstatt resulted in a massive influx of people and population growth.
 However, the labour force not only brought quantitative growth to the town, it also created an entirely new population class.
 If we look at the development of Kohlstatt, the home of the labourers, and the financing of imperial policy by the Augsburg Fuggers, we get a picture of early capitalism.
 Although Emperor Maximilian achieved great success in expanding the empire through shrewd marriage policies for the Habsburg dynasty, he was also a zealous warlord.
 His loans were fuelled by the war cycle, which had already become an economic factor.
 He also influenced people's living conditions away from the front in the manufacturing centres.

-The armoury was used as a barracks until 1918.
-Today it houses a museum with changing exhibitions and a permanent exhibition on the cultural history of Tyrol.
+Today, the armoury is home to a museum with changing exhibitions and a permanent exhibition on the cultural history of Tyrol.
+Large blocks of flats have been built around the armoury.
+The buildings of the former barracks are used by a kindergarten.
 Various events take place on an ongoing basis in the 1,600 square metre inner courtyard.

 Maximilian I. und seine Zeit